javisantos/faythe/README.md

 #### `faythe.authDecrypt (theirPublicKeyObject, myPrivateKeyObject, data, [nonce])`

 Authenticated (asymmetric) decryption between a public and private keys.
 If `nonce` is not present, is extracted from the ciphertext.
+Uses `XChaCha20Poly1305`.

 #### `faythe.secretEncrypt (sharedSecret, data, [nonce], [AAD])`